 - how communities can be ready to engage in a modernized land use process led by the provincial government if/when that opportunity arises.

-The project will take place over the spring, summer, and fall of 2021
+The project took place over the spring, summer, and fall of 2021.
+Click here to view the final report.

 Kootenay Technology Sector Assessment